Quantum Black Hole as a Harmonic Oscillator from the Perspective of the Minimum Uncertainty Approach: Quantization employing the minimum uncertainty approach

 where $\beta$ is know as the deformed parameter.
 In ordinary quantum mechanics, $\Delta q$ can be made arbitrarily small by letting $\Delta p$ grow correspondingly, this is no longer the case when \eqref{Eqq.GUP.1} is considered.
 If for decreasing $\Delta q$, $\Delta p$ increases, the new term $\beta\left(\Delta p\right)^2$ on the right-hand side of \eqref{Eqq.GUP.1} will eventually grow faster than the left-hand side.
 Hence $\Delta q$ can no longer be made arbitrarily small, searching a minimal uncertainty of the order $\hbar\sqrt{\beta}$.
 It allows one to express the idea that a minimal length $l_{\text{min}}$ should quantum theoretically be described as a minimal uncertainty in position measurements.

-The modified commutation relation for the $\hat{q}$ and $\hat{p}$ operators associated with (\ref{Eqq.GUP.1}) is expressed as \cite{PhysRevD.52.1108}
+This type of modified uncertainty relation, commonly referred to in the literature as the \textit{Generalized Uncertainty Principle} (GUP), has been derived in~\cite{BIZET2023137636} from considerations of non-extensive entropies.
+The GUP also emerges from a variety of other theoretical proposals.
+For instance, in~\cite{G_Veneziano_1986}, the scattering of strings at ultra-high energies is analyzed to address the divergences of quantum gravity at the Planck scale.
+In~\cite{MAGGIORE199365}, a \textit{gedanken} experiment is formulated to measure the area of the apparent horizon of black holes within a quantum-gravity framework.
+Furthermore,~\cite{SCARDIGLI199939} explores the notion that spacetime undergoes fluctuations at the Planck scale, potentially giving rise to virtual micro-black holes that affect the measurement process.